VizCoderz/RelightKernel/README.md

 # RelightKernel
 An new generation kernel
-I created this repo to post in a near future my OS kernel. taking inspiration from the linux kernel and BSD, but fixing the main bugs and making everything much easier to understand.
-My objective is make an powerful kernel, but user-friendly and focused on safety and simplicity.
+I recently created this repo for my future project: Relight.
+I want to make an poweful kernel, getting inspired by Linux and BSD, but letting it more user-frendly and easy to use.
+My objective is create an simple, stable and secure kernel